How to Really Connect on LinkedIn

 A genuine, authentic approach to connecting with others is vital.
 Wrap your brain around this ‘helping’ attitude before you begin.
 If potential LinkedIn connections smell ‘a pitch’, you’re done before you start.
 No pitch should be necessary when you’re connecting on a deeper level that says, “Let me help you, just because I can.”

 How can you help?
 Be you; be real; don’t falsify who you are.
-Get involved in and create stimulating, informative valuable discussions others can debate generally, or post your comments and thoughts more privately within groups you have joined.
+Get involved in and create stimulating, informative, and valuable discussions others can debate.
+Or, post your comments and thoughts more privately within groups you have joined.

 As people begin to know and trust you, lead generation will begin.
 This is a two-fold process: